HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 ---

 TODO: which finite set to use?

+TODO: say that different notions of "finite" give us different -- bishop sets have a cardinality, k-sets can be listed (possibly with duplicates)

 Almost always, if you're just doing "regular math" you want to work with kuratowski finite sets.
 These admit a surjection from $[n]$, and so can be